 Saying thank you to your guests is a nice way for you and your partner to reminisce about the day itself.
 In this article we’ll teach you everything you need to know about wedding thank you cards—so you can spend a little longer soaking in the love of your family and friends.
+We will also provide you with the must-know wedding thank you card etiquette, and what to write on a wedding thank you card following your wedding day.

 Whether your wedding consists of a small intimate party or a group the size of a small country, there’s no doubt that a lot of thought has gone into making it all come together.
 It’s nothing if not polite to thank them all for their support, contributions, effort, hard work, and most of all, love.

 TIP: Your wedding day can pass in a quick blur!
-Keep note of who helped you with the weddings, the gifts that were given and the general support that was shown at this special time.
+Keep note of who helped you with the weddings, the gifts that were given, and the general support that was shown at this special time.
 While this may seem a little uncomfortable or awkward, noting these things will mean you will be able to pay gratitude where it’s due and avoid the even more awkward situation of thanking someone for the wrong gift or forgetting to thank someone for something they did.

 The decision of choosing a thank you card template is often a simple one.
 Wedding thank you cards can often match the rest of your suite of wedding stationery.
 However, if you’re keen to mix things up a bit, choosing a wedding thank you card that works well with your personality or wedding aesthetic can be a bit more time consuming and take more thought.